intel/cm-compiler/support/devguide.rst

 * The declarations of GenX-specific intrinsics are in ``include/llvm/IR/IntrinsicsGenX.td``.

-* There are a few passes specific to the CM compiler that are not part of the GenX backend.
+* There are a few passes specific to the C for Metal compiler that are not part of the GenX backend.
 They are in ``lib/Transforms/Scalar/CM*.cpp``